vidyagames998/vidyagames998.github.io/totk/gear.md

 - Lynel: NE of Sonapan half way to Sinakawak, triple shot with puffshroom to face, walk up and mount, swing sword, escape to rock, heal to full, face shot again with puffshroom, remount, sword, repeat, always heal to full
   - They get easier when you finish the temples and have more health/stamina and better weapons
   - Weapons do not take damage when mounted

+## Get Money
+This strategy can yield 3k rupees for 15 min of work
+- Ulri Mountain Skyview -> NE to Jochi-iu shrine by stable, continue NE to beach
+- Fuse Molduga to Gerudo Spear
+- Just N of three pirate ships are three rocks, if you walk on them a Rare Stone Talus boss spawns
+- You can climb up its back or ascend through its front, spear the rock on top to death
+- Fuse Talus Heart to another spear
+- On the bottom middle of the map, there's lake of the horse god and a bridge, another talus is W of the bridge
+- From Popla wing south west to dodge storm, then turn south and go to utsushok shrine by horse stable, jump off wing before you are hit by lightning if needed, head S
+  - When the gerudo spear is weak swap for other spear, fuse up another spear
+  - Paragliding off might help to avoid ground stomp deaths
+- Travel back to Utsushok, head East, there's another just N of the small lake
+- Travel to Gerudo Canyon, just S is a circle of rocks with another
+- Travel to Gerudo Canyon, just N is a waterfall and cave with another
+- These respawn every blood moon
+- Dropped items sell for lots of money